mattbowlby/100-days-of-code/log.md

 ### Day 10: 21 August 2017

-**Today's Progress**: Finished the personal profile page from [freeCodeCamp][1].
+**Today's Progress:** Finished the personal profile page from [freeCodeCamp][1].
 Last piece involved figuring out the contact form.
 Wrote my own function in JavaScript from scratch for the first time.

 **Thoughts:** I was having trouble figuring out how to submit the contact form input via e-mail.
 I tried copying other exmaples on the web at first.
 Then I tried searching Stackoverflow for code examples and solutions.
 After some frustration I decided to outline the steps necessary and attempt to write my own JavaScript function with jQuery to solve the problem.
 Ended up with my own function consisting of two lines of code that worked.
 The function appended the action attribute to the form tag with a mailto.
 The mailto included a subject and body using the e-mail and message inputs from the form.
 It was satisfying to write my own function after reading the jQuery documentation and have the function do exactly as intended.
 The most helpful step here was to outline each step I wanted to accomplish by writing them down in order on commented out lines in the script.
 I then attempted to code each piece step by step.